 \subsection{Operads and dendroidal spaces}

 In this and the following sections, \emph{operads} $\cat{O}, \cat{P},\ldots$ are understood as single-coloured operads in $\bfS$ in the classical sense.
-Declaring a weak equivalence to be a levelwise weak equivalence gives rise to derived mapping spaces $\Map_{\cat{Opd}}^h(\cat{O},\cat{P})$ between such operads.
-Under mild assumptions on $\cat{O}$ and $\cat{P}$, there are two equivalent point of views on these mapping spaces that we will make us of, related by natural maps
+Declaring a weak equivalence to be a levelwise weak equivalence gives rise to derived mapping spaces $\smash{\Map_{\cat{Opd}}^h(\cat{O},\cat{P})}$ between such operads.
+We will be mostly interested in \emph{$1$-reduced operads} which are operads $\cat{O}$ whose space of $0$- and $1$-ary operations $\cat{O}(0)$ and $\cat{O}(1)$ are weakly contractible.
+For such operads, there are equivalent point of views on their mapping spaces that we will make us of, related by natural maps

 which we explain in the following two subsections.
 Part of our discussion in this and the following subsection is similar to that in \cite[Section 3.4]{WeissDalian}.